Advanced Dynamics and Vibrations: Modal analysis of mdof systems with generalized coordinates, semi-definite systems, repeated roots

 Normalize and using where .
 Therefore:

-Modal vectors are orthogonal unit or .
+Modal vectors are orthogonal with respect to or .
 Thefore the modal matrix is:

 Now transform the equations of motion using by setting then .